US regulators discuss fining Facebook for privacy violations: report

 Facebook declined to comment.

-The FTC, which is generally secretive, took the unusual step last March of announcing it had opened an investigation into Facebook's privacy practices.
+The FTC, which is affected by the U.S. government shutdown, did not immediately respond to a request to comment.
+Generally secretive, it took the unusual step last March of announcing the opening of an investigation into Facebook's privacy practices.

 The announcement followed news reports that revealed lax oversight by the social media company had enabled a quiz app on Facebook to gather details on 87 million users and share it with now-defunct British political consulting firm Cambridge Analytica.